The state would also set up a Centre of Excellence for Emerging Technologies

-The policy is an effort by the Tamil Nadu government towards making Tamil Nadu a manufacturing hub for electronic hardware.
+The policy is an effort towards transforming the state a manufacturing hub for electronic hardware.